-For more information about the proposed wind power projects and transmission interconnection please see our newsletters found under “Project Documents”.
+For more information about the wind turbines, substation and transmission interconnection please see our newsletters and other information documents found under “Project Documents”.

 - Wind Power Project Newsletter (January 2018)